mygirl8893/toaster-miner/README.md

 Credits
 =======
-Toaster-Miner was forked from tpruvot's toasterminer-Multi, and has been started by Lucas Jones.
+Toaster-Miner was forked from tpruvot's cpuminer-Multi, and has been started by Lucas Jones.
 * [tpruvot](https://github.com/tpruvot) added all the recent features and newer algorythmns
 * [Wolf9466](https://github.com/wolf9466) helped with Intel AES-NI support for CryptoNight